-Table 2.1: Biblical Hebrew consonants.
+Table 2.1: Biblical Hebrew consonants

-Some phonological mergers occurred by the time of the Tiberian Masoretes, resulting in a few sounds derived from two phonemes in the earlier history of North-West Semitic (Blau 1982; Steiner 2005).
-Among those, $/\hbar/$ and /x/ merged into $/\hbar/$ , and /y/ and /S/ merged into /S/.
-These mergers seemingly took place around 200 BCE, as attested by the transcriptions of Hebrew proper names from the Septuagint: these transcriptions, dating from 250 BCE, show that the distinction between $/\hbar/$ and /x/, and between /y/ and /S/ was still audible, indicating that these mergers occurred afterward.
+By the times of the Tiberian Masoretes, some phonological mergers occurred, resulting in a few sounds derived from two phonemes in the earlier history of North-West Semitic (Blau 1982; Steiner 2005).
+Among those, \hbar and x merged into \hbar , and γ and Γ merged into Γ .
+These mergers seemingly took place around 200 BCE, as attested by the transcriptions of Hebrew proper names from the Septuagint: these transcriptions, dating from 250 BCE, show that the distinction between \hbar and x, and between γ and Γ was still audible, indicating that these mergers occurred afterwards.

-Moreover, the graphical sign $\boldsymbol{v}$ was shared for two sounds, $/\int /$ and $/\frac{1}{2}$ .
-The Masoretes introduced diacritical dots ( $\boldsymbol{v}$ vs. $\boldsymbol{v}$ ) to distinguish between them (Diem 1974).
-Still, one of those sounds, $/\frac{1}{2}$ , merged with /s/ in Late Biblical Hebrew, as witnessed by orthographic doublets in the biblical text (Blau 2010; Edzard 2011).
+Moreover, the graphical sign \boldsymbol{w} was shared for two sounds, f and \boldsymbol{k} .
+The Masoretes introduced diacritical dots (\boldsymbol{w} vs. \boldsymbol{w}) in order to distinguish between them (Diem 1974).
+Still, one of those sounds, \boldsymbol{k} , merged with s in Late Biblical Hebrew, as witnessed by orthographic doublets in the biblical text (Blau 2010; Edzard 2011).

-The plosives /b g d k p t/ have fricative allophones in post-vocalic environments, both within a word and at word boundaries (although in the latter case, fricativization would arise only with specific prosodic conditions).
-In these environments, the plosives surfaced as [v y $\eth x f \theta$ ] respectively.
-This process was blocked when the stops were geminated.
-According to some studies (Rendsburg 1997; Woodard 2008), these allophones originated under Aramaic influence in ca. 400 BCE.
+The plosives b, g, d, k, p and t have fricative allophones in post-vocalic environments, both within a word and at word boundaries (although in the latter case fricativization would arise only with specific prosodic conditions).2 In these environments, the plosives surfaced as v, y, δ, x, f and θ respectively.3 This process was blocked when the stops were geminated.
+According to some studies (Rendsburg 1997; Woodard 2008), these allophones originated under Aramaic influence, in ca. 400 BCE.

-2.1.3 VOWEL INVENTORY
+2.1.3 Vowel inventory